Curly Lawrence

 Lillian "Curly" Lawrence (September 27, 1883 – November 4, 1967), known as LBSC, was one of Britain's most prolific and well known model or scale-steam-locomotive designers.
-LBSC were the initials of Britain's London, Brighton and South Coast Railway, where he was once employed as a fireman.
+LBSC were the initials of Britain's London, Brighton and South Coast Railway, where she was employed in her youth.

 Early life

-LBSC, "Curly" to his friends, was born 27 September 1883 and christened William Morris Benjamin, later changing his surname to Mathieson when his father changed the family name.
-After 1902, he changed his name to Lillian Lawrence; why he chose a female name is unclear, however he was nicknamed "Dolly" at school by account of his long, blond, curly hair, and was pictured on occasion, wearing female shoes and clothing while driving his models.
-Despite his 'unusual make-up', as described by his friend George Barlow, his retiring nature, and the prejudices that may have existed in 1930s, he was readily accepted as an expert live steam model engineer.
-Lawrence had been making steam engines from tins and bits and pieces since childhood and his engineering skills were largely self taught.
-In 1908 he married Sarah Munt, otherwise known as Mabel.
-Lawrence loved steam locomotives from the time he was a child and spent several years in the employ of the LBSC Railway, from which he later adopted his pen name.
+Lillian Lawrence, "Curly" to her friends, was born 27 September 1883 and christened William Morris Benjamin, later changing her surname to Mathieson when her father changed the family name.
+After 1902, she changed her name to Lillian Lawrence; she was previously nicknamed "Dolly" at school on account of her long, blond, curly hair, and was pictured on occasion wearing female shoes and clothing while driving her models.
+After the public transition of Roberta Cowell, Lawrence inquired if someone who transitioned would lose their membership in the Freemasons.

+Despite her 'unusual make-up', as described by her friend George Barlow, her retiring nature, and the prejudices that may have existed in 1930s, she was readily accepted as an expert live steam model engineer.
+Lawrence had been making steam engines from tins and bits and pieces since childhood and her engineering skills were largely self taught.
+In 1908 she married Mabel (formerly Sarah) Munt.

+Lawrence loved steam locomotives from the time she was a child.
+She spent several years in the employ of the LB&SC Railway, joining as an engine cleaner at the New Cross Locomotive Depot and working her way up to trainee fireman.
+Around 1902 she left the railway for the London Underground but negative health effects soon led her to find work as a tram and bus driver instead.
+She later became an inspector for the Tilling Group, and head of a factory for aircraft parts during the First World War.